Folia-Inquisitors/KeepInv/README.md

 ## Description

 This plugin is meant to be servers who's player join, die, then leave.
-Variables such as Placeholders, Death limit, and Time limit can be set for when players loose keep inventory
+Variables such as Placeholders, Death limit, and Time limit can be set for when players loose keep inventory.

 ## Default Config